How to measure video engagement on your website

 It might come as a surprise, but you can actually identify who’s watching your embedded videos.
 Want to know how?
 Keep reading!

 90% of users say they think it’s easier to make a decision if they can see a video about a product they are reviewing. - Insivia

 Marketers have been using video long before Youtube was around, and they will continue to use it for one reason:

-Not only does it increase engagement and time on site - if it contains even a little bit of storytelling, it becomes very hard for anyone not to watch it.
+Not only does it increase engagement and time-on-site - if it contains even a little bit of storytelling, but it also becomes very hard for anyone not to watch it.

 This is why it’s crucial that you have a compelling

-If you’re using Triggerbee, you can see when someone starts playing the video, like this:
+If you’re using Triggerbee, you can see when someone starts playing your video, pauses it and finishes it, like this: